jkibe/recipes/content/recipes/blueberry-pancakes/index.md

 While hardly make-or-break, I like using small wild blueberries from the Northeast over the larger cultivated ones.
 They tend to be smaller and thus incorporate more nicely into the batter.

 It doesn't really matter what kind of flour you use.
 I like the in-between character of King Arthur's white whole wheat flour here.
 All-purpose works, as does whole wheat.
-I find the whole wheat a little too stogy and the all-purpose a little too saccharine.
+I find the whole wheat a little too stodgy and the all-purpose a little too saccharine.

 I haven't tried this with a faux egg substitute such as Just Eggs.
 Sometimes I will use oat milk in place of real milk.
 In that case, it's usually necessary to increase the amount of milk by about 10%.
 Anecdotally, oat milk is either more poorly absorbed or drier than cow's milk.